Dodge Caravan: Easy-Out Roller Seats

 In 1995, Dodge introduced a system of seats to simplify installation, removal, and re-positioning, marketed as Easy-Out Roller Seats.
 When installed, the seats are latched to floor-mounted strikers.
 When unlatched, eight rollers lift each seat, allowing it to be rolled fore and aft.
 Tracks have locator depressions for rollers, to simplify installation.
 Ergonomic levers at the seatbacks release the floor latches single-handedly, without tools, and raise the seats onto the rollers in a single motion.
 Additionally, seatbacks were designed to fold forward.
 Seat roller tracks are permanently attached to the floor and seat stanchions are aligned, facilitating the longitudinal rolling of the seats.
 Bench seat stanchions were moved inboard to reduce bending stress in the seat frames, allowing them to be lighter.

 When configured as two and three-person benches (available through Generation IV), the Easy Out Roller Seats could be unwieldy.
 Beginning in 2000, second and third-row seats became available in a 'quad' configuration – bucket or captain chairs in the second row and a third-row three-person 50/50 split "bench" – with each section weighing under 50 lb.
 The Easy-out system remained in use through Generation V – where certain models featured a two-person bench and the under-floor compartments from the Stow'n Go system.

-All the rebadged nameplate variants of the Chrysler minivans use the Easy Out Roller Seats on their second-row seating, where not the Stow and Go system.
+All the rebadged nameplate variants of the Chrysler minivans use the Easy Out Roller Seats on their second-row seating, whereas not the Stow and Go system.